RiccardoSperetta/PARCO-Computing-2026-243669/README.md

 ## 4. Input Data
+BRIEF explanation of input and output
+PLUS Description of what we need to modify to change the parameters (matrix sizes, number of threads/CPUs) and default values

 This project uses the following matrices from the SuiteSparse Matrix Collection:

 - still to decide definitely